 Recently, I am interested in Antarctica because postglacial rebound affects observations of ice mass change there.
-Also, Antarctica shows a sharp change in properties of the mantle from East to West Antarctica, which affects the shape and magnitude of postglacial rebound.
+Also, Antarctica shows a sharp change in properties of the mantle from East to West Antarctica which affects the shape and magnitude of postglacial rebound.

 For modelling surface loading on a 3D planet I use a model based on finite-element software.
 For fast computations I use semi-analytical codes developed at TU Delft.
-I use satellite measurements, mostly the GRACE and GOCE missions that make precise measurements of the Earth’s gravity field.
+I use satellite measurements, mostly from the GRACE and GOCE missions that make precise measurements of the Earth’s gravity field.